AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

 The following sections describe how to create a project and start adding the key building blocks for any Analysis Workspace project: panels, visualizations, and components.

-## Create a project from a blank project or a template
+## Create a project from a blank project or a report

 1. In Adobe Analytics, select [!UICONTROL **Workspace**].

-1. Choose whether to create a blank project or to create a project from a template:
+1. Choose whether to create a blank project or to create a project from a report:

    +++Create a blank project